Presidential transition of Franklin D. Roosevelt: Laws signed by Hoover

-Legislation in Congress
+Legislation in the Congress supported by Roosevelt

 President-elect Roosevelt initially sought to have some of his agenda passed by the lame duck Congress.
 Vice president-elect John Nance Garner was still speaker of the House for the lame duck session, and could have been a useful ally in passing legislation through Congress.
 However, disunity in the Congress and the near certainty of Hoover vetoing such legislation quickly made this a moot opportunity.
-The first test which showed a lack of a unified Democratic Party in the lame-duck Congress was a December 5 vote on an amendment of the United States Constitution that would repeal the Eighteenth Amendment to the United States Constitution.
-This vote saw the amendment fail to receive congressional approval by a margin of six votes.
-Eleven Democratic who were lame ducks, having lost reelection, were among those voting against the amendment.

-On February 20, 1933, another repealing amendment was approved by Congress, and was submitted to state ratifying conventions in each state for ratification.
-It would later be ratified by December, becoming the Twenty-first Amendment to the United States Constitution.
+The first test that demonstrated disunity among Democratic legislators in the lame-duck Congress was a December 5 vote on an amendment of the United States Constitution that would repeal the Eighteenth Amendment to the United States Constitution.
+The proposed amendment fell six votes short of congressional approval.
+Eleven Democratic lame ducks (who had not been re-elected to the next congress) were among those voting against the amendment.
+On February 20, 1933, another repealing amendment was voted on, this time prevailing in Congress.
+It thereafter was submitted to conventions in each state for ratification.
+It was ultimately ratified by December 1933, becoming the Twenty-first Amendment to the United States Constitution.

 Twentieth Amendment

 The Twentieth Amendment to the United States Constitution was ratified on January 23, 1933.
-This moved the date of all regularly-scheduled presidential inaugurations subsequent to the 1933 inauguration from March 4 to January 20.
+This moved the date of all regularly scheduled presidential inaugurations subsequent to the 1933 inauguration from March 4 to January 20.
 It also outlined procedures for instances in which a president-elect dies or otherwise fails to qualify for the presidency before taking office.